kubernetes/community/contributors/devel/sig-release/cherry-picks.md

   kubernetes `origin` fork on GitHub and making a pull request against a configured remote `upstream` that tracks `https://github.com/kubernetes/kubernetes.git`, including `GITHUB_USER`.
-- Have `hub` installed, which is most easily installed via `go get github.com/github/hub` assuming you have a standard golang development environment.
+- Have GitHub CLI (`gh`) installed following [installation instructions](https://github.com/cli/cli#installation).
-- A github personal access token which has permissions to access public repositories.
+- A github personal access token which has permissions "repo" and "read:org".
+  Permissions are required for [gh auth login](https://cli.github.com/manual/gh_auth_login) and not used for anything unrelated to cherry-pick creation process (creating a branch and initiating PR).

 ## What Kind of PRs are Good for Cherry Picks